MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-adoption-welcome-screens.md

 ## Upload welcome screen

 1. If using a USB flash drive, plug it into an available port on Surface Hub.
-2. Sign into Surface Hub 2S with an Admin account.
+2. Sign in to Surface Hub 2S with an Admin account.
 3. Open **Settings** > **Welcome Screen**.
-4. Under **Background for welcome screen**, choose **Photo 2** and select **Browse** to locate your welcome screen image from your USB flash drive or cloud service.
+4. Under **Background for welcome screen**, choose **Photo 2** and **Browse** to locate your welcome screen image from your USB flash drive or cloud service.
 5. Your new welcome screen appears under **Preview**.